Unified Model of Heated Plasma Expansion: Conclusion

 We provide several testable signatures of the heated plasma dynamics, including the characteristic length and energy scales, characteristic density and field profiles, and regime transitions in these quantities.
 The dependence of these quantities on the laser and target parameters can serve as practical guides for designing high intensity laser-plasma experiments.
-The framework can further be used to analyze the effects of realistic heating mechanisms on the nature of plasma expansion, by coupling the self-similar system derived in Sec.\ref{sec:setup} with an equation for the rate of electron heating.
-Possible next steps include calculating the ion energy spectra andcomparing our solutions to PIC simulations.
+The framework can further be used to analyze the effects of realistic heating mechanisms on the nature of plasma expansion, by coupling the self-similar system derived in Sec.~\ref{sec:setup} with an equation for the rate of electron heating.
+Equations~\eqref{SSanz:denVel} - \eqref{fluidSS:gen} when supplemented with the appropriate equation for $\Theta(\xi)$, facilitate studying scenarios where non-uniform spatial variations of the electron temperature might be applicable.
+Possible next steps include calculating the ion energy spectra and comparing our solutions to PIC simulations.
 Other routes for development include extension of the model to finite sized plasmas in arbitrary geometries, and analysis of the self-similar shock structure predicted by the dispersive hydrodynamic system.